 For those posted overseas, benefits may include hardship allowances for posts where living conditions are considered difficult, education allowances for children, travel expenses and rent-free accommodation.

 Income figures are intended as a guide only.

 You're likely to work a standard working week.
 However, some of the work may involve being on-call 24 hours a day.

 Hours may vary for overseas posts, depending on where you work.

 What to expect

-- You'll be based in FCO offices in London or in embassies, consulates or High Commissions all over the world.
+- You'll be based in FCDO offices in London or in embassies, consulates or high commissions all over the world.

 - Once qualified, you'll change roles every three to four years.
 However, you won't be sent anywhere you've not asked to go and will apply for each role based on your own preferences and career ambitions.